-Attorney General Jeff Sessions said Friday that the Justice Department “is reviewing policies affecting media subpoenas” as part of an effort to prevent government officials from leaking classified information to the media.
+This is a familiar argument.
+Attorney General Jeff Sessions said in August that the Justice Department “is reviewing policies affecting media subpoenas” as part of an effort to prevent government officials from leaking classified information to the media.
 The idea would be to compel journalists to reveal confidential sources and then prosecute those sources for illegal disclosures.

 “We respect the important role that the press plays and will give them respect, but it is not unlimited,” he said.
 “They cannot place lives at risk with impunity.
 We must balance the press's role with protecting our national security and the lives of those who serve in the intelligence community, the armed forces and all law-abiding Americans.”

 This is a standard denunciation of leaks to the media.
 Republican and Democratic administrations alike often insist that disclosures of sensitive information to reporters put lives in danger.
-Is that true, or is the real threat to the image of the White House?
+Since Sanders repeated the claim Monday, it is worth reviewing the evidence.
+Is the claim true, or is the real threat to the image of the White House?

 In 2013, retired Brig.
 Gen. Robert Carr testified that an Afghan national was killed because Chelsea Manning provided battlefield reports containing roughly 900 names to WikiLeaks, which published the documents unredacted.
 Under cross examination, however, Carr acknowledged that the man who died was not among those identified in the war logs.
 The judge presiding over Manning's sentencing struck Carr's original assertion from the record.